sura660/Revised_ARADI_code/README.md

 ## File Structure

-1.  `functions.h': Script for writing necessary functions for encryption and decryption of Aradi.
+1.  `functions.h': Script for writing necessary functions for encryption and decryption of ARADI.

-2.  `toyaradi_function.h': Script for writing necessary functions for encryption and decryption of toy version of Aradi.
+2.  `toyaradi_function.h': Script for writing necessary functions for encryption and decryption of toy version of ARADI.

 3.  `2filterrightpair.c': Script to find the average number of survival keys when the pair is a right pair.

 4.  `nWRONGPAIR.c': Script to find the average number of survival keys when the pair is a wrong pair.

-5.  `toyrightpair.c': Script to find the average number of survival keys when the pair is a right pair in the toy version of Aradi.
+5.  `toyrightpair.c': Script to find the average number of survival keys when the pair is a right pair in the toy version of ARADI.

-6.  `toywrongpair.c': Script to find the average number of survival keys for any wrong pair in the toy version of Aradi
+6.  `toywrongpair.c': Script to find the average number of survival keys for any wrong pair in the toy version of ARADI.